 The PRC regulatory and enforcement regime with regard to privacy and data security is evolving.
-The PRC Cybersecurity Law, which was promulgated on November 7, 2016 and became effective on June 1, 2017, provides that personal information and important data collected and generated by operators of critical information infrastructure in the course of their operations in the PRC should be stored in the PRC, and the law imposes heightened regulation and additional security obligations on operators of critical information infrastructure.
+The PRC Cyber Security Law, which was promulgated on November 7, 2016 and became effective on June 1, 2017, provides that personal information and important data collected and generated by operators of critical information infrastructure in the course of their operations in the PRC should be stored in the PRC, and the law imposes heightened regulation and additional security obligations on operators of critical information infrastructure.
+On September 12, 2022, the Cyber Administration of China issued the Cyber Security Law (Draft for Comments) to solicit public comments.
+The draft mainly adjusted the penalties stipulated in Cyber Security Law.
+As of now, Cyber Security Law has not been revised.
 The interpretation and application of these cybersecurity laws, regulations and standards are still uncertain and evolving.
 We cannot assure you that relevant governmental authorities will not interpret or implement these and other laws or regulations in ways that may negatively affect us.

-On November 14, 2021, the CAC published a discussion draft of the Administrative Measures for Internet Data Security, or the Draft Measures for Internet Data Security, which provides that data processors conducting the following activities shall apply for cybersecurity review: (i) merger, reorganization or division of Internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests affects or may affect national security; (ii) listing abroad of data processors processing over one million users' personal information; (iii) listing in Hong Kong which affects or may affect national security; or (iv) other data processing activities that affect or may affect national security.
+On November 14, 2021, the CAC published a discussion draft of the Administrative Measures for Internet Data Security, which provides that data processors conducting the following activities shall apply for cybersecurity review: (i) merger, reorganization or division of Internet platform operators that have acquired a large number of data resources related to national security, economic development or public interests affects or may affect national security; (ii) listing abroad of data processors processing over one million users' personal information; (iii) listing in Hong Kong which affects or may affect national security; or (iv) other data processing activities that affect or may affect national security.
 There have been no clarifications from the authorities as of the date of this annual report as to the standards for determining such activities that "affects or may affect national security."
 The CAC has solicited comments on this draft until December 13, 2021, but there is no timetable as to when it will be enacted.
 As such, substantial uncertainties exist with respect to the enactment timetable, final content, interpretation and implementation.
 The Draft Measures for Internet Data Security, if enacted as proposed, may materially impact our capital raising activities.
 Any failure to obtain such approval or clearance from the regulatory authorities could materially constrain our liquidity and have a material adverse impact on our business operations and financial results, especially if we need additional capital or financing.